home-assistant/developers.home-assistant/docs/development_testing.md

 ```shell
 uv pip install -r requirements_test_all.txt
 ```

+Or, in Visual Studio Code, launch the task `Install all Test Requirements`.

 ### Running a limited test suite

 You can pass arguments to `pytest` to be able to run single test suites or test files.